What safety concerns do I need to know?

-The first burn plays a huge part in caring for your candle.
+The first burn plays a huge part in the burn-life and caring for your candle.
 When lighting your Mojo candle for the first time, allow the wax to melt all the way to the edges of the container.
 This creates what is called a wax "pool."
-This pool helps to prevent tunnelling and promotes an even burn each time you light the candle and ensures maximum fragrance.
+This pool helps to prevent “tunnelling” and promotes an even burn each time you light the candle and ensures maximum efficiency.

-There's no need to fret if you accidentally spill some candle wax.
-The cleaning process is simple.
+Don’t cry over spilt wax!
+There's no need to fret if you accidentally spill some candle wax as the cleaning process is simple.
 Make sure that you leave the wax to cool and harden before trying to remove it from a surface.
 Once hardened, cover the wax with newspaper, paper towel or brown craft paper.
 Lightly press down onto the paper with an iron on a low heat.
 The spilt wax will then melt and be absorbed into the paper.
+Easy!

 We recommend a maximum time of 4 hours for each burn.
 It's also a good rule of thumb to stop burning your Mojo candle once the wax falls below the half-inch mark (1.27cm).
 Burning with only a small amount of wax remaining can cause the base of the glass container to overheat.
 To avoid cracks or any damage to the surface surrounding the candle, we recommend discontinuing use at this point.